 What is the difference between a high school diploma and a certificate of completion?

 A certificate of completion (CoC), unlike a high school diploma is not an academic credential.
 A high school diploma is awarded to students that have met the Michigan Merit Curriculum graduation requirements.
-A certificate of completion might be given to students with IEPs (Individual Education Plan) that are being taught “alternate” curriculum and taking the MI-Access alternate state assessment.
+A certificate of completion might be given to students with IEPs (Individual Education Plan) that are being taught an “alternate” curriculum and taking the MI-Access alternate state assessment.

 How is it decided who gets a diploma and who gets a CoC?